 Desert Point / Taghazout

 This is where we came across six little puppies and stayed for a couple of nights.
-Desert Point actually is a surf break so this is no town, city or village.
+Desert Point actually is a surf break so this is no town, city, or village.
 It is simply a break where there is a possibility to stay with your camper as well.
 I still enjoyed it, as I like it to have some quietness.

 The surf at Desert Point: A bit north of Taghazout, a nice righthander comes up when there is more than 1,5m west swell or a huge north swell.
-Parking and camping on the spot is now blocked by the police, but there is either still a narrow street to the spot or just use the place next to the small beach.
+Parking and camping on the spot are now blocked by the police, but there is either still a narrow street to the spot or just use the place next to the small beach.
 (Couple of meters north) Parking and camping there, in between the trees is no problem there.
 3 min walk to the break.

 Taghazout: We did not hear anything good from the water in that area and also it is said to be very touristy already.
 This is why we agreed on skipping that area.
 If you are looking for a place that is more western already and more lively, Taghazout is probably your thing.
-If you are more into the up and coming places, you should definitely focus on other spots.
+If you are more into the up-and-coming places, you should definitely focus on other spots.

-One of the things that Sidi R´bat is famous for is the fisherman living right in front of the fishing spot – in their own little caves.
+One of the things that Sidi Rabat is famous for is the fisherman living right in front of the fishing spot – in their own little caves.
 Additionally, there is a natural park close by, right at a big river.
 We went for a little walk there as well, once more

 I heard a lot of nice things about Mirhleft, so I knew I wanted to stop for sure.
 We stayed at the beach at the south end of the town.
 And never really explored the village itself, which I am a little bit sad about now.
 As it´s one of the smaller ones, I liked it there a lot, although the parking guy was asking for a ridiculous amount of money.
 Mostly I liked it, because we met another Vanlife couple, that we got to know up in Spain already.

 The surf in Mirhleft: Some not so friendly locals at the outside peak, but a nice shortboard wave close to shore.
 Short but powerful.
-Take care about the current exiting or entering the water, it will pull you to the direction of some rocks.
+Take care about the current exiting or entering the water, it will pull you in the direction of some rocks.

 Lagzira, located just a short ride north of Sidi Ifni, was definitely one of my favorite spots.
 Probably because it is such a small village and its not busy at all.
 The houses are built right into the stones overlooking the ocean.
 Parking is possible just over the famous rock and it´s a beautiful spot for having a sunset walk.
 We did not surf there at all.